186 ENS

 Requirements for the Temporary Residence Transition (TRT) stream:

-• subclass 457 visa holders who have worked for at least two (2) out of the previous three(3)years (before the nomination) (under grandfathering provisions), or
+subclass 482 visa holders who have worked for at least two (2) out of the previous three(3)years (before the nomination).

 Requirements for the Direct Entry stream, all of the following must apply:

-• you currently hold a Temporary Work (Skilled) visa (subclass 457) but do not qualify for the TRT stream.
+you currently hold a TSS or SID visa (subclass 482) but do not qualify for the TRT stream.

 The Agreement stream applies if you are being sponsored by an employer through a labour agreement for certain occupations (e.g. meat workers).